JoaoSeixasFelix/Final-Project-Back-End-ZTM/README.md

 Bcrypt was used to hash and encrypt data such as email and password.

-knex was used to make the connection between the database and the developed REST API.
+Knex was used to make the connection between the database and the developed REST API.

 Back End for final aplication course ZTM